xinjiewang1998/simple-social-media/Group Assignment/Report.md

 * *Users can find nearby restaurants and the application can give recommendations*
 * ...

+1. draw a picture you like
+   Target Users
+2. match with similar person base on teh image
+   Target Users
+3. search and view others post
+   Target Users
+4. chat to teh author
+   Target Users
+5. like and favorites
+   Target Users

 *List all the use cases in text descriptions or create use case diagrams.
 Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*

 ## Application UML